Discrete Microlocal Morse Theory: Derived Functors

 In the setting of simplicial complexes (or, more generally, cellular complexes) the cohomology sheaves of the derived pushforward of a constant sheaf are closely related to singular cohomology groups of level-sets.
-This allows us to give some intuition behind derived pushforwards with the following proposition.
+This allows us to give some intuition behind derived pushforwards with the proposition below.
+Before formulating it, we recall two classical notions of cohomology for topological spaces (see, e.g., \cite[2.6.8]{KashiwaraSchapira1994}).